-Whether users have manually created tables or read them in from files, they should see the land use IDs and CNs for each soil type, and land use descriptions in the window of the Mapping section.
+Whether you have manually created tables or read them in from files, you should see the land use IDs and CNs for each soil type, and land use descriptions in the window of the Mapping section.

-- 8. Select the Import button near the bottom of the dialog. - 9.
-In the Open dialog, find and open the mapping table "landuse.tbl".
+- 8. Select the Import button near the bottom of the dialog - 9.
+Find and open the mapping table "landuse.tbl"

-Users should now see the assignment of CN values for the land use table previously edited.
+You should now see the assignment of CN values for the land use table previously edited.